 Take a high-speed boat departing from Takeshiba Passenger Ship Terminal in Tokyo (~1h45m, ¥7,500-¥8,500) or a regular ferry (6-8 hrs, ¥4,500 – ¥5,500).
 You can also take a plane from Tokyo or Chofu Airport (30min, ~¥10,000).

 Toshima is a small island with a population of 300 living in harmony with the rich nature, Toshima is known for the many beautiful camellia flowers growing on the island.
 From Tokyo, you can get there by a high-speed boat.
 It is also conveniently accessible from Oshima by helicopter, which will definitely be an amazing experience!
 Enjoy a relaxing hike at Mount Miyatsuka, with an observatory offering a panoramic view of the island and Mt.
 Fuji on a sunny day!
 It is also known as a perfect spot for stargazing at night.
-In spring and summer season, you have to chance to swim with wild dolphins in the ocean.
+In the spring and summer seasons, you have to chance to swim with wild dolphins in the ocean.
 It is a wonderful experience to swim with the dolphins in the crystal-clear water!
 There are several guesthouses (minshuku) located on the island that can be found on Toshima Island’s website.

 How to get to Toshima island